rebassjs/rebass/docs/getting-started.md

 `
 ```

-Import UI components from Rebass and use them to build larger components.
+Import UI components directly from Rebass and use them to build larger components.

 ```js
 import {